macs30200-s22/replication-materials-zhiyun0707/README.md

 ## Research Project Overview

-How does Covid-19, measured by state-level and county-level total cases divided by the total population impacted average personal income in 2020 in the United States?
+How does Covid-19, measured by state-level and county-level total cases, impacted average personal income in 2020 in the United States?
 The research will use both state-level and county-level daily Covid-19 cases data (provided by New York Times public available dataset published on the GitHub) from January 21, 2020, through December 31, 2020, in 3220 counties from all 50